These DIY Potassium Fertilizer Recipes are best to make the plants in your home and garden thrive with lush and green leaves, fruits, and flowers!

 Mix the wood ash and Epsom salt together, add water, stir, and strain.
 It’s that simple!
 Use this natural potassium boost to encourage blooming and fruiting in your garden.

 Your plants will love the extra dose of potassium and thank you with lush growth and abundant harvests.
-It is one of the best DIY Potassium Fertilizer Recipes.

 Here are Helpful Wood Ash Uses in the Garden